Nymphoides peltata

 Aquatic

-A vigorous aquatic perennial with rounded bright green, mottled leaves and long-stalked, bright yellow flowers, to 2.5cm across, in summer
+This plant is listed as an invasive non-native species in Northern Ireland – see Cultivation section for details A vigorous aquatic perennial with rounded bright green leaves and long-stalked, bright yellow flowers, about 2.5cm across, in summer

 Position